PacoSLO/python-linux-discordbot-server-uptime/README.md

 **Installation**
 ------------------
 You need pip install discord.py, pip install -U python-dotenv and pip install uptime on your machine.
-Then You can run the bot via the pm2 our python3 main.py.
+Then You can run the bot via the pm2 or python3 main.py.

 **Features**
 ------------------